Blog

 Government poised to profit from data leaks

 I just returned from a business trip to Miami, Florida.
-When I arrived I noticed there were an unusually high number of speed traps around the speed trapcity.
+When I arrived I noticed there were an unusually high number of speed traps around the Government poised to profit from data leakscity.
 I was speaking with one of our clients who lives in the Miami area and she mentioned that the local and state police were no longer giving anyone the usual 9 MPH buffer before they would give you a ticket.
 She went on to explain that there was a recent news article that focused on how the government was clamping down on everything so they can generate more revenue from existing and new laws.

 So I immediately began to think about the new Data Breach laws that are now going into effect throughout the United States.
 Florida enacted their Data Breach notification law in 2009.